isw-kudos/kudos-docs/docs/swarm/setup.md

 ## Overview / Introduction

-While there are many ways to setup a docker swarm environment, this document will step through setting up a reasonable environment that includes:
+While there are many ways to setup a docker swarm environment, this document will step through setting up a functional environment that includes:

 - Shared storage with nfs
 - http(s) proxy _traefik_